jokob-sk/NetAlertX/pialert/plugins/newdev_template/README.md

 ### Notes

-- This plugin generates editable settings taht are then used in the `device.py` script to initialize new values.
+- This plugin generates editable settings that are then used in the `device.py` script to initialize new values.